Richland County School District One

 Richland County School District One (abbreviated RCSD One or "Richland One"), is a school district with its headquarters in the Stevenson Administration Building in Columbia, South Carolina.

-RCSD One is South Carolina's fifth-largest school district, and serves a population of more than 22,939 students from urban, suburban and rural communities in Columbia.
+Richland One is South Carolina's fifth-largest school district, and serves a population of more than 22,939 students from urban, suburban and rural communities in Columbia.
 Richland One covers 482 sqmi, operates 52 schools and employs 4,229 staff.
 It is centrally located about 1.5 hours away from the beaches and the mountains of South Carolina.

 High schools

-RCSD One operates 7 high schools.
+Richland One operates 7 high schools.